kurczynski/teleport-job-worker/docs/0001-teleport-job-worker.md

 * TLS using the modern version 1.3
 * The cipher suite will need no configuration, it will be handled by `crypto/tls` (this was updated in [Go 1.17](https://go.dev/doc/go1.17#crypto/tls))
-* X.509 public/private key pairs will be generated using RSA-4096
+* X.509 public/private key pairs will be generated using RSA-4096; these can be generated using the [Makefile](../Makefile) to run `make create-certs`

-For authorization, the service will use simple tokens to ensure that jobs can only be accessed and modified by the user who created them.
-This will be done by adding `grpc.UnaryInterceptor` to the API server to check if the user has authorization to interact with the resource.
-For the purposes of this challenge, this type of authorization will be fine.
-However, proper OAuth would need to be implemented for use in production.
+For authorization, the service will ensure that users are only allowed to interact with the jobs they have created.

 ### UX